 10.4.1 Site QA/QC Records.

-Contractor shall submit to Owner two (2) hard copy sets of quality assurance and quality control records associated with construction within ninety (90) days after Substantial Completion.
+Contractor shall submit to Construction Manager two (2) hard copy sets of quality assurance and quality control records associated with construction within ninety (90) days after Substantial Completion.

 10.4.2 One Documentation Set.

-The documentation described in Sections 10.1 and 10.5, and the QA/QC shop records as set forth in Section 10.4 (“Documentation”) shall be provided by Contractor to Owner in a single documentation set as a condition to achieving Final Completion.
+The documentation described in Sections 10.1 and 10.5, and the QA/QC shop records as set forth in Section 10.4 (“Documentation”) shall be provided by Contractor to Construction Manager in a single documentation set as a condition to achieving Final Completion.

 10.5 Drawings.
 Two (2) hard copy sets of preliminary drawings shall be provided by Contractor upon completion of said drawings, but not later than sixty (60) days prior to the start of the commissioning of the corresponding individual system or unit.